 Discussion: None.

-35.3.24.2 Individual TWT agreements
+35.3.24.2 Individual TWT agreements (#CID 16999)

-Between an AP MLD and a non-AP MLD associated with the AP MLD, if an individually addressed TWT information frame for individual TWT, which is intended for one STA affiliated with the associated MLD with a setup link, is transmitted to another STA affiliated with the associated MLD with a setup link and an acknowledgement in response to the TWT information frame is received, then the STA of the intended link shall consider the corresponding TWT agreement of the intended link suspended starting as soon as practical after the TWT information frame exchange rather than immediately as described in 26.8.4.2 (TWT Information frame exchange for individual TWT).
+Between an AP MLD and a non-AP MLD associated with the AP MLD, if an individually addressed TWT Information frame for individual TWT, which is intended for one STA affiliated with the associated MLD with a setup link, is transmitted to another STA affiliated with the associated MLD with a setup link and an acknowledgement in response to the TWT Information frame is received, then the STA of the intended link shall consider the corresponding TWT agreement of the intended link suspended starting as soon as practical after the TWT Information frame exchange rather than immediately as described in 26.8.4.2 (TWT Information frame exchange for individual TWT).

 35.3 Multi-link operation

 35.3.1 General